16 Indoor Team Building Activities

 8. Indoor Carnival Games

-Popular carnival games are really fun and can be played indoors, provided that the office or workplace has enough space inside.
+Popular carnival indoor team building games are really fun and can be played indoors, provided that the office or workplace has enough space inside.

 Some of the most popular carnival games are ring-toss, giant Jenga, spin the wheel, and three-legged race.